Connect with others who understand.

 The main symptoms of scleritis include:

-See an ophthalmologist right away if you notice severe symptoms of scleritis, which can result in loss of vision.
+See an ophthalmologist right away if you notice severe symptoms of scleritis.
+Serious scleritis can result in loss of vision if untreated.

-Mild scleritis is treated with oral nonsteroidal anti-inflammatory drugs (NSAIDs).
-Severe scleritis may require oral corticosteroids and other immunosuppressant drugs, such as methylprednisolone and cyclophosphamide for resistant cases.
+Mild scleritis can be treated with oral nonsteroidal anti-inflammatory drugs (NSAIDs).
+Severe cases of scleritis may require oral corticosteroids or other immunosuppressant drugs.

 5. Uveitis

-Although rare, uveitis — inflammation of the uvea (the eye’s middle layer) — can occur in about 0.1 percent to 4.8 percent of people with lupus.
-The symptoms of uveitis include sensitivity to light, pain, and blurred vision, which are usually treated with eye drops.
+Uveitis is inflammation of the uvea — the eye’s middle layer.
+It can happen in rare cases, affecting about 0.1 percent to 4.8 percent of people with SLE.
+Symptoms of uveitis include sensitivity to light, eye pain, and blurred vision.
+Treatment usually involves medicated eye drops.

 6. Eye Infection

-Steroids and antimalarial drugs that are used to treat lupus can have side effects that affect the eyes.
+Steroids and antimalarial drugs that are used to treat lupus can have side effects that may cause your eyes to feel like they’re getting poked.

 Steroids

-Steroids, often used to treat inflammation in people with lupus, can lead to eye problems.
-Eye problems caused by long-term use of steroids include:
+Steroids, often used to treat inflammation in people with lupus, can lead to eye problems if used long-term, including:

 • Glaucoma and cataracts